I think you’ll agree when I say:

 - Inform Your Employees

 It’s important to make sure that a balance is struck between a focus on technology controls and making sure that your employees are motivated, effectively trained and periodically reminded of the importance to be ready to respond to and take seriously any threats that are detected.
+As human error is often the cause for cyber weakness, you may also want to suggest your employees invest in a password manager; adding both complexity and length to company login information.
 Your investment in both security technologies and staff training will be wasted if one does not complement the other.

 - Emerging Threats